Aviation Division (Pakistan): Civil Aviation Authority

 CAA is the regulatory authority, which oversees and regulates all aspects of civil aviation in Pakistan.

 Pakistan Airports Authority

 Created under the Pakistan Airports Authority Act of 2023, the authority manages, operates, and develops airports and air transport services across the country.

 The establishment of the Pakistan Airports Authority is part of a larger plan to restructure the Civil Aviation Authority into distinct regulatory and operational entities.

 Bureau of Air Safety Investigation (Pakistan)

 The bureau's primary objective is to enhance the investigation process for accidents and incidents linked to aircraft navigation in Pakistan.

 Airport Security Force

 Primary law enforcement agency responsible for protecting the airports, their facilities and the aircraft.

 Pakistan Meteorological Department

-Pakistan Meteorological Department is tasked with observing and monitoring weather, climate, hydrology, seismology and geophysical matters and providing forecasts, alerts, public warnings, for purposes of protection, safety, and general information, alongwith research and development in related fields.
+Pakistan Meteorological Department is tasked with observing and monitoring weather, climate, hydrology, seismology and geophysical matters and providing forecasts, alerts, public warnings, for purposes of protection, safety, and general information, along with research and development in related fields.

-Pakistan International Airlines

-Pakistan International Airlines (PIA) is the national flag carrier of Pakistan.